OpenHausIO/backend/README.md

 For the HTTP API we provide a [postman collection](postman.json).

-## Contribution
-If you have questions, want to contribute or just wanna have a talk, open a new issue.

-Fork this repository, apply the changes you want to make, and create a pull request.

-__*Note*__: If you want to contribute, please take a look on the "documentation" repository, section "[How to document the source code](https://github.com/OpenHausIO/documentation#how-to-document-the-source-code)".

 ## Demo
 There exsits a public demo: http://demo.open-haus.io<br />
 It is deployed with docker and runs the frontend & backend container.<br />
 The instance is rested to its default values every 10 Minutes.<br />
 No authentication required, full API support.

+## HTTP API
+We provide a [postmann collection](./postman.json) that you can import.<br />
+It containes documentation about every URL endpoint and its meaning.<br />
+Get postman on https://www.postman.com/ its great tool for HTTP testing & documentation.

+## Contribution
+If you have questions, want to contribute or just wanna have a talk, open a new issue.

+Fork this repository, apply the changes you want to make, and create a pull request.

+__*Note*__: If you want to contribute, please take a look on the "documentation" repository, section "[How to document the source code](https://github.com/OpenHausIO/documentation#how-to-document-the-source-code)".

 ## License